Hungry people hire Jack to help them feel 7-figure success in all five areas of life.

 The key to success?
 Your mindset.
 What you believe, as soon as you believe it, dumps chemicals from your brain into your bloodstream causing your body to take action in the direction of that belief.
 That is not just my philosophy of success, it is the ancient wisdom of God, a proven, scientific fact, and my personal experience.

 The people you influence are your people whether they're employees, family, students, or friends.
 It's easy to tell your people--they're the ones you gripe about for not doing the right thing!
-I believe you can influence them to do the right thing much more often and, as a result, you'll have a very profitable life and business.
+I believe you can influence them to do the right thing much more often and, as a result, you'll have a 7-figure life.

 The result of believing the right thing is to do the right thing.
 The result of doing the right thing is to have the good life you want.

 I want you to have the good life.
 That, by the way is the point of all ethics--to find the good life.
 Not some woo-woo bs, not some mysterious, confusing, academic jargon--the good life, the real thing, objectively tested and proved.

 I have it, but it wasn't always this way.
 I fought all sorts of doubts, fears, and failures to get great health, fantastic relationships, wealth, a meaningful career, and an inspiring spiritual life.
 By God's kindness and my effort in the right direction, I have success in every area (that's the good life).

 Read the testimonies and you'll see that my clients believe in my proprietary system that revolutionizes their thinking and speeds them to the the results they want.